CSerratore/cserratore.github.io/src/content/articles/build-the-right-thing/index.md

 Building the right thing in the right way by combining effective strategy with efficient tactics is a recipe for success.

-Here's what may surprise many of you.
+Here's what many fail to recognize:

 > The more efficient you are at doing the wrong thing, the wronger you become.
 >